jupyterlab/extension-examples/README.md

 jupyter lab
 ```

-Clean the lib folders.
+To clean the lib folders:

 ```bash
 jlpm clean-ext
 ```

-> Build and Link one example.
+### Build and link one example

-Go into the example directory you want to install, e.g. `cd ./basics/hello-world`, and run the following commands.
+Go to the example directory you want to install, e.g. `cd ./basics/hello-world`, and run the following commands:

 ```bash
 jlpm install